RespiraWorks/Ventilator/4_Manufacturing_Design/Alpha_Build_Instructions/pizza_build.md

 ![Pizza pneumatics](pizza_pneumatics_2.png)

+Note: the sensing tube diagram above is not correct, please refer the the drawing below for how to connect the venturis pressure sensors on the PCB.

 It lacks heating, oxygen mixing, humidification, battery backup and air filtering.
 It is also not enclosed like the final product and is meant to be operated in an open layout on your table, like a pizza.